 This resource will be updated monthly.
 The most recent update was January 8, 2022.

 - 31 states and the District of Columbia are reporting COVID-19 cases in K-12 schools, in some form

-- 1 state is reporting COVID-19 tests conducted for school students and staff (New York)
+- 2 states are reporting COVID-19 tests conducted for school students and staff (New York and Massachusetts)